Ramon Tremosa: Political career

 Tremosa was leader of the list as independent candidate for the Catalan party Convergència i Unió (CiU) and was elected MEP at the European Parliament in the 2009 European elections.
 He has since been serving on the Committee on Economic and Monetary Affairs.
 In this capacity, he drafted reports on the supervision of the European financial system (2010), the report of the European Central Bank (2011) and competition (2012).

 Between 2009 and 2014 Tremosa also served as a substitute on the Committee on Transport and Tourism, where he actively took part in the debates about the Mediterranean Corridor, the Single European Railway Directive (2012) and the discussions about a common agrarian policy.

 In May 2014 Tremosa was re-elected.
 In 2014, he co-sponsored (with Andreas Schwab) a non-binding bill before the European Parliament calling on the European Commission to consider separating Google’s search-engine business from its other commercial activities to ensure fair competition on the internet.
 He currently serves as the Parliament's rapporteur on the annual report of the European Central Bank.
 From 2016 until 2017, Tremosa was part of the Parliament's Committee of Inquiry into Money Laundering, Tax Avoidance and Tax Evasion (PANA) that investigated the Panama Papers revelations and tax avoidance schemes more broadly.

+From 2021 to 2024, he was a member of the Catalan Parliament, and from 2023 to 2024, a member of Barcelona City Council.